tonysamperi/ts-luxon/projects/app/src/docs/docs/formatting.md

 ### HTTP and RFC 2822

-There are a number of legacy standard date and time formats out there, and Luxon supports some of them.
+There are a number of legacy standard date and time formats out there, and TSLuxon supports some of them.
 You shouldn't use them unless you have a specific reason to.

 ```js
 dt.toRFC2822(); //=> 'Thu, 20 Apr 2017 11:32:00 -0400'